coretao-infra/OnD-AI-samples/samples/image-edit/README.md

 - The app uses `rembg` which wraps ONNX Runtime models for person/object segmentation (e.g., U^2-Net family, IS-Net).
 - We create a session and run inference locally, returning a transparent PNG.
-- ONNX Runtime CPU is used by default; if the DirectML build is installed, it can leverage your GPU.
+- ONNX Runtime with DirectML is used, which can leverage your GPU when available or fall back to CPU.

 ## Try better quality